caarloseduardo/caarloseduardo/README.md

 I'm a full-stack developer fascinated by learning and always at the next level.

-My favorite tools are: ReactJS, TypeScript, Node.js, Express, and Prisma.
+My favorite tools are: ReactJS, TypeScript, Node.js, Express, and Prisma Currently learning: Next.js
-Currently learning: Nexts.js.